-Love, life and the struggles of a mother bringing up a son in the the early 70's.
+Love, life, and the struggles of a mother bringing up a son in the late 70's.
 The ignorance of a free spirit against the needs of a young man trying to find his true character and beliefs.
-Living in a bohemian household shared with 3 like minded spirited people to help pay the rent, his mother tries to establish bonds that he cannot deal with.
-She cannot deal with his inability to talk and enlists the help of other females in his life to share the burdon of his upbringing.
+Living in a bohemian household shared with three like minded spirited people to help pay the rent, his mother tries to establish bonds that he cannot deal with.
+She cannot deal with his inability to talk, and enlists the help of other females in his life to share the burden of his upbringing.
 Slowly life unravels for them all without understanding how.
-In spite of their perceived struggles, they all go on to live defined life's without any serious consequences.Written by
+In spite of their perceived struggles, they all go on to live defined lives without any serious consequences.Written by

 7 of 8 people found this review helpful.

 Was this review helpful to you?

 | Report this